Observed sundown April 22 to sundown April 30, 2016

 2016 Product Features

 - Hallmark’s Tree of Life brand offers 40 Passover greeting cards, including multi-card packs.
-Prices start at 99 cents.
+Card prices start at 99 cents.

 - The cards showcase compelling artwork created by Jewish artists through the ages, photography with images of Jerusalem and other relevant icons, and bright colors.

 - Many cards use traditional sentiments to express the religious and cultural significance of the occasion, while other greetings take a more lighthearted approach to the holiday.